 The Klee Kai is not your typical Alaskan dog breed.
 While the others were developed for various work in the snowy region, the Alaskan Klee Kai was bred for companionship.
 After all, these small dogs will weigh just 20 pounds at most.

 In short, the Klee Kais are a smaller version of Alaskan Huskies.
-The two distinct breeds look very similar in looks, though they share differences in temperament.
+The two distinct dog breeds look very similar in looks, though they share differences in temperament.
 However, that’s what these dogs were intended to be – companions without the intense work ethics.

 The Alaskan Klee Kai are not mini Huskies.
 They are nicknamed mini Huskies due to their marking and coloring patterns.– Mydiamond (Husky Owners Forum)

 What’s differentiates the Klee Kai even more is the standard sizes.
-That is, these dogs come in three sizes: toy, miniature and standard.
+That is, these dogs come in 3 sizes: toy, miniature and standard.
 This means that some Alaskan Klee Kais can stand as tall as 13 inches and others as tall as 17 inches.

 Though they’re a relatively new dog breed, they’ve grown in popularity quickly.
 And in 1997, these dogs finally became recognized by the United Kennel Club, further solidifying their legitimacy in the canine kingdom as a top companion from Alaska.